nachomartinezl/ecommerce-predictor/FINAL_README.md

 The dataset that was used can be found in the `data` folder with the name `products.json`.

 The EDA is located in the `EDA` folder.
-There are differents EDA in each one we explore different aspects of the dataset.
+There are different EDA in each one we explore different aspects of the dataset.

 ## 3. Preprocessing and Feature Extraction